 A Moisturizing cruelty-free vegan formula that is soap-free and enriched with vitamins B, E, and Bisabolol.

 Simple Moisturizing Facial Wash Review

-Packaging: The Simple Moisturizing Facial Wash comes in a thick plastic squeeze able tube which is easy to use and great for traveling purpose.
+Packaging: The Simple Face Wash comes in a thick plastic squeeze-able tube which is easy to use and great for traveling purposes.
 It looks well simple (No pun intended) and I don’t expect much either when it comes to this price point.
-It has every tiny little detail about the product at the backside of the tube starting from how to use it, it’s full ingredient list to its expiry date.
+It has every tiny little detail about the product on the backside of the tube starting from how to use it, its full ingredient list to its expiry date.

 Texture: The facial wash is a thick white liquid.
 Its pearly appearance reminds me of the typical Ponds Face Wash.
 The Simple Face Wash doesn’t lather much and you might have to rub vigorously or add a drop of water to emulsify it.
 I suggest using the facial wash directly on damp facial skin for better performance.

 Fragrance: As mentioned the product doesn’t have any artificial or essential oil in the formula which I love.
 Simply put, this doesn’t smell like anything at all, absolutely odorless.